ro-dhr/entra-id-lab/README.md

 ![Charles's authentication methods before the fix](screenshots/scenario04-06-charles-methods-before.png)

 ### Fix
-As admin, deleted both of Charles's registered authentication methods, clearing the way for him to re-register fresh on a new device.
+As admin, deleted both of Charles's registered authentication methods, clearing the way for him to re-register on a new device.

 ![Both methods deleted — no usable methods remain](screenshots/scenario04-07-charles-methods-deleted.png)